JoshMD24/Arctic-Drift/README.md

 Dynamic Snow

-With my dynamic snow i am attempting to recreate the terrain interaction between car wheels and terrain that you can find in forza horizon 4, More specifically i am attempting to leave wheel tracks in the snow as i drive.
+I am attempting to create dynamic snow that will interact with objects in the scene.
+I want to use this to replicate the interaction between car wheels and terrain that you find in Forza Horizon, More specifically leaving tire tracks in the snow.